Ask & You Shall Receive #4:

 God’s Word is His Will

-This is not rocket surgery: if you can find something that God has promised in His Word, that is His will, period, end of story.
-Whenever we pray in agreement with His Word — or better yet: actually integrate His Word into our prayers — we will always, at all times, in all places, and under all circumstances be praying the will of God.
+This is not rocket surgery: if we can find something that God has promised in His Word, that is His will, period, end of story.
+Whenever we pray in agreement with His Word — or better yet, actually integrate His promises into our prayers — we will always, at all times, in all places, and under all circumstances be praying the will of God.

 Here is one of my favorite quotes: